bennychen2004181026/Coder-Academy-Assignment-T2A1-A/README.md

 ---

 > **Q6.
-Discuss and analyse requirements related to information system security and how they relate to the project.**
+Discuss and analyze requirements related to information system security and how they relate to the project.**

 ---